onefact/handbook.payless.health/pages/american-hospitals.md

 Send us an email if you want to contribute to either software, analysis, dissemination, or Help Pages: [help@payless.health](mailto:help@payless.health).
 We will follow up with you as we make progress toward our grant goals for the Brown Institute (https://brown.columbia.edu/22-23-magic/).

-Feel free to read the Frequently Asked Questions page to learn how to contribute to the Help Pages: https://payless.health/faq.
+Feel free to read the [Frequently Asked Questions page](https://payless.health/faq) to learn how to contribute to the Help Pages.

 You can also see our roadmap for the Help Pages here: https://github.com/orgs/onefact/projects/8/views/1